Aaron-Dolan/Aaron-Dolan/README.md

-# Hi there, I'm Aaron Dolan! 👋
+# Hi there, I'm Aaron Dolan 👋

 Welcome to my GitHub profile!
 I'm passionate about coding and constantly exploring new technologies.
 Feel free to browse through my projects and contributions.